FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==

+= 4.5.0 =
+* Update the Icon Chooser to support all available family styles for the active version of Font Awesome.
+The available family styles are dynamically loaded so that when new family styles are introduced in new versions of Font Awesome, they will be immediately available in the Icon Chooser.
+* Make the Icon Chooser available in the Full Site Editor.
+* Change the format of some network requests in order to accommodate common Web Application Firewall settings.
+This resolves a common cause of error messages, such as:
+  "Something has gone horribly wrong" in the Icon Chooser, or "Couldn't save those changes" on the plugin's settings page.

 = 4.4.0 =
 * Update the Icon Chooser to fix the use of Sharp Solid in more recent versions of Font Awesome,